 Iron golems are loyal to villagers, while tamed wolves and ocelots are loyal to the player.
 Tamed wolves will follow the player and attack mobs that the player attacks or is attacked by.
 Tamed ocelots will also follow players, but they do not attack hostile mobs; instead, their presence repels creepers.
-Both wolves and ocelots can be commanded to sit by right-clicking on them; strategically placing ocelots around your village can keep away creepers, while having a pack of wolves can help defend against zombies.
+Both wolves and ocelots can be commanded to sit by right-clicking on them.
+Strategically placing ocelots around your village can keep away creepers and using a pack of wolves can help defend against zombies.
 Using pets to your advantage can help zombie-proof your village and keep you company, too!

-If placing your wooden doors on backwards is too complicated or faulty for you, try using fence gates instead.
+If placing your wooden doors on backward is too complicated or faulty for you, try using fence gates instead.
 Fence gates are ideal for added protection because zombies cannot open them.
 Other hostile mobs, such as skeletons and creepers, cannot open fence gates either.
 The downside to this hack is that villagers can no longer open fence gates.
 However, fence gates are a great way to keep villagers permanently inside their homes.
-This is a great way to keep track of villagers that are offering different items for trade.
+This method allows you to keep track of villagers that are offering different items for trade.
 You would never have to worry about villagers wandering outdoors at night, potentially solving all of your zombie problems!

 3. Raise Doors One Block Above Ground